Man held, questioned after delivery driver killed in Lynn

 A vehicle that matches the description of one connected to the fatal shooting, a 2004 Audi, has been towed to the Danvers State Police Barracks.

-Officials say the victim was shot multiple times shortly before 6 p.m. in the parking lot of St. Pius V School, a religious elementary school.
+Officials say the victim in Lynn was shot multiple times shortly before 6 p.m. in the parking lot of St. Pius V School, a religious elementary school.

 Officers found the victim, who was later identified as a 24-year-old Salem man, dead in his vehicle.
 Authorities say the man was shot while inside his car.